-- A prolonged interconnection outage that results in a major restriction in energy transfers between NEM regions. - A prolonged power station outage or fuel supply interruption that results in a material energy constraint. - The requirement for AEMO to exercise the RERT under rule 3.20. - A major increase or decrease in operational consumption. - Any other events or emerging events that may materially impact the energy adequacy projection by way of energy limitations.
+- Hydro storage levels. - A major transmission limitation. - A prolonged interconnection outage that results in a major restriction in energy transfers between NEM regions. - A prolonged power station outage or fuel supply interruption that results in a material energy constraint. - The requirement for AEMO to exercise the RERT under rule 3.20. - A major increase or decrease in operational consumption. - Any other events or emerging events that may materially impact the energy adequacy projection by way of energy limitations.